What is a working definition of ‘intimacy’ that a therapist might use in conjoint therapy?

 If the therapist must "risk" straining the therapeutic relationship with one partner, failure to have a strong relationship with which partner runs a greater risk of negatively affecting the outcome of conjoint therapy?

-What are five common types of filters?
+What are the common types of filters?

 A. Failure to have a strong therapeutic alliance with the male partner may have a more negative impact on the outcome of conjoint therapy.

 B. Escalation, invalidation, negative interpretations, and withdrawal and avoidance